socprime/detectflow-main/README.md

 5. Deploy Secrets for Flink Sigma Detector.

-Open the `flink-secret.yaml` from the installation package and specify the Base64 values for the following parameters (if needed, either leave by default):
+Open the `flink-secret.yaml` from this [folder](https://github.com/socprime/detectflow-main/tree/main/detectflow_kubernetes_config_files) and specify the Base64 values for the following parameters (if needed, either leave by default):

 - `KAFKA_BOOTSTRAP_SERVERS:`
 - `KAFKA_AUTH_METHOD:`